ajtribick/cmodconvert/README.md

 The application runs on the command line, taking the input cmod file as a first parameter.
 By default, the .obj and .mtl files will be output to the same directory, this can be changed using the `--output-file` and `--output-mtl` options.
+For details, run with the `--help` option.

-Building and running the application requires .NET 5.0.
+Building the application requires .NET 5.0.
+The supplied cross-platform binary requires the .NET 5.0 runtime to be installed.

 Example usage: